maptimelex/schedule/readme.md

 **Maximizing Spatial Oomph: unleashing the raw power of monochromatic maps**
 September 12
 We'll show how to make deceptively simple maps in QGIS.
 Now your large-scale maps can always have a decent locator inset map.
+Examples from Daniel P. Huffman's competition [Monocarto 2019](https://somethingaboutmaps.wordpress.com/monocarto-2019-winners/).

 **Are you in a toxic relationship with your computer?
 Use Conda to keep it sane**